allegro/turnilo/README.md

 **Recent improvements:**

 - Export data to CSV
-- New time series bubbles with hover logic
 - Raw data modal allows you to see the raw data in the selected segment
 - New [customization options](https://github.com/implydata/pivot/blob/master/docs/configuration.md#customization)
 - Go to URL option